All Episodes

 But Bush doesn't seem to want to come out very hard against Iran.

-I'm not so sure it's accurate to say that he's not play taking a hard line against Iran.
+I'm not so sure it's accurate to say that he's not taking a hard line against Iran.

-Uh you know, you could arguably say that Hamas is not yet a nation.
+You could arguably say that Hamas is not yet a nation.

 It's just a group of people that want somebody else's land to call their own.

-They're they're in bed with China, they are in bed with Russia.
+They are in bed with Russia.

 You have to take all that into account in terms of how you publicly deal with them.

-You would despite El Baradai and all these other people, hey, they're six months away from having a nuclear weapons program.
+Despite ElBaradai and all these other people, yeah, they're six months away from having a nuclear weapons program.

-You would have you'd have a total meltdown.
+You would have a total meltdown.

-And as I have pointed out, you've got uh there there's a right time to do and say something.
+And as I have pointed out, you've got there's a right time to do and say something, right time to do anything, a wrong time to do everything.

 You have side by side two illustrations of how to deal with the same problem.

-You've got Iraq, and you've got Iran.
+You've got Iraq and you've got Iran.

 The president chose the military angle against Iraq after going to the UN for years.